larisayyen/iworkout/README.md

 web scraping tool: https://github.com/ohyicong/Google-Image-Scraper

-# Pose Classfication

--> Step1: From image to csv
+# Classfication - From image to csv

 Mediapipe has its own pose classification solution.
 The main logic is to bootstrap every image, get its 33 landmarks and save into a csv, which can be used for ML model training.